ros2/rmw_fastrtps/README.md

 Another way to change easily the publication mode is to use the environment variable `RMW_FASTRTPS_PUBLICATION_MODE`.
 The admissible values are:
-* `ASYNCHRONOUS`: asynchronous publication mode
+* `ASYNCHRONOUS`: asynchronous publication mode.
+This implies that when the publisher calls the write operation, the data is copied in a queue and control is returned to the user thread before the data is actually sent.
+The asynchronous thread is in charge of consuming the queue and send the data to any matched reader.
-* `SYNCHRONOUS`: synchronous publication mode
+* `SYNCHRONOUS`: synchronous publication mode.
-* `AUTO`: let the rmw implementation select the publication mode.

-By default, `rmw_fastrtps` assumes this variable to be `ASYNCHRONOUS`.
+This implies that the data is sent directly in the context of the user thread.
-Also, if you set the variable to `AUTO`, `rmw_fastrtps` will use the publication mode set in the XML file or, failing that, the default value set in Fast DDS (currently set to `SYNCHRONOUS`).
+* `AUTO`: let Fast DDS select the publication mode.
+This implies using the publication mode set in the XML file or, failing that, the default value set in Fast DDS (which currently is set to `SYNCHRONOUS`).

+By default, `rmw_fastrtps` assumes this variable to be `ASYNCHRONOUS` and it is the publication mode in use if this environment variable is not set.

 ## Example